There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 But if she had stayed there while he ran the campaign, this would not even be an issue.

-They made a determination that a campaign is a family endeavor, obviously, and she wants to be there to support him, and she is quite accomplished in her own right as well.
+They made a determination that a campaign is a family endeavor, obviously, and she wants to be there to support him.

-So she just taking an unpaid leave.
+So she's just taking an unpaid leave.

 She's going to go back there.